jnhuang02/League-of-Legends/index.md

 ---

 ## Hypothesis Testing:
-- Null Hypothesis: There is no significant difference in the average game length between tier 1 leagues in League of Legends.
+- Null Hypothesis: There is no significant difference in the average game length between all of the tier 1 leagues in League of Legends.
-- Alternative hypothesis: There is a significant difference in the average game lengths between tier 1 leagues in League of Legends.
+- Alternative hypothesis: There are significant differences in the average game lengths between tier 1 leagues in League of Legends.
 - Test statistic: T-test
-- Significance level: 0.05
+- Significance level: 0.05/36, using alpha bernouli since there are 9 leagues in tier 1 and a total of 36 comparisons for all of the leagues
 - P-value: 3.1489400690188618e-24
 - The T test is a good choice for this question because we are comparing the means of groups.
-We choose 0.05 as our significant level is because we don’t have that much evidence to reject this null hypothesis.
+We chose 0.05/36 by using alpha bernouli as our significant level due to there being a total of 36 comparisons needed.
+This is because we don’t have that much evidence to reject this null hypothesis.
-- We see that there is a significant difference in average game duration between different regions.
+- After running our hyothesis test, We see that there are significant differences in average game duration between certain leagues.

 ---